 The Environmental Management program schedule allows students to continue in, or seek, full-time employment while pursuing their graduate degree.
 Most classes in the program are offered on Saturdays.
 Additional courses are offered on weekday evenings and occasionally on weekday afternoons.
 Most students finish the program in two years, but there is flexibility if a student needs additional time.

-Please click here to see the current Schedule of Classes.
+Click here to see the Fall 2013 Schedule of Classes.
+Please click here to see the Spring 2013 Schedule of Classes.
 Please click here to view the Fall 2012 Schedule of Classes.
 To view the Spring 2012 schedule, click here.
 To view previous schedules, click here.

 The Master's Project serves as a capstone to the program.
 It provides experience in researching and reviewing a large body of information on a specific topic and in presenting the findings in a document suitable for critical review.
 The project requires in-depth study of an environmental issue or problem in the student's area of interest and written as a professional report.
 A thesis option is available.